 I have been to New Orleans two times before this trip with my kids on a solo parenting expedition.

-My second venture here was 15 years ago with my parents and brother.
-Since I was already in my twenties, we weren’t exactly going on a family friendly type of trip, but to enjoy the Jazz Festival.
-Also, not really the most young family friendly time to visit.
-And even if it was, I certainly didn’t pay them no mind.
+My second venture there was 15 years ago with my parents and brother.
+Since I was already in my twenties, we weren’t exactly going on a family-friendly type of trip, but to enjoy the Jazz Festival.
+Also, not really the youngest family-friendly time to visit.
+And even if it was, I certainly didn’t pay them any mind.

 So when we got off and were literally surrounded by at least ten other families with kids my kids ages, I was thrilled.

 Things For Kids To Do In New Orleans

 Honestly, I had no idea there was this much to do in New Orleans.
 When I started doing my research, I was blown away with all the cool activities and decided a week was a good time period for our trip.